jaf7C7/tictactoe/README.md

 # Tic-Tac-Toe

 This game is a very simple version of tic-tac-toe which runs in the terminal, but the processes used to design and create it are the main focus.
-The goal of this exercise was to practice solving problems using test-driven development (TDD) and an object-oriented design (OOD).
+The goal of this exercise was to practice solving problems using test-driven development (TDD) and object-oriented design (OOD).

 ## Try it out